fluttercommunity/flutter_downloader/README.md

 This plugin is based on [`WorkManager`][1] in Android and [`NSURLSessionDownloadTask`][2] in iOS to run download task in background mode.

+### *Development note*:

+*The changes of external storage APIs in Android 11 cause some problems with the current implementation.
+I decide to re-design this plugin with new strategy to manage download file location.
+It is still in triage and discussion in this [PR](https://github.com/fluttercommunity/flutter_downloader/pull/550).
+It is very appreciated to have contribution and feedback from Flutter developer to get better design for the plugin.*

 ## iOS integration